 One of the many advantages of digital photography is that it is very easy to change essential image properties.
-The image properties of individual frames can be changed easily using various parameters.
+The image properties of JPG pictures can be changes slightly using several parameters.
 These are summarized in pre-configured Film Style profiles.